Farama-Foundation/stable-retro/CONTRIBUTING.md

-# Gym Retro Contribution Guidelines
+# Stable Retro Contribution Guidelines

 At this time we are currently accepting the current forms of contributions: